underyx/xss-demo/README.md

 post).
 That is why the cookie needs to be kept secret.
 We will see how the attacker can steal the cookie using XSS.

-Now navigate to the blogpost that the attacker compromised (by adding an *infected* comment).
+Now navigate to the blogpost that the attacker compromised.
 Thats it!
 The attacker has received your cookie and you didn't even notice.

 ### 3. Attacker